javitocor/Demo_blog/README.md

 # Getting Started
 To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine
+- Clone the project unto your local machine
+- Run 'bundle install' and 'rails db:migrate'
-Run the server with 'rails server'
+- Run the server with 'rails server'
-Open your browser and type 'localhost:3000'
+- Open your browser and type 'localhost:3000'

 # Prerequisites
 - Get the latest version of Ruby